Misterbabou/gptwol/README.md

 :heavy_check_mark: Add a TCP port option to check availibility without using ICMP (added in 2.0.1)

 - Add OIDC Authentication (will require time)

+- moove computers.txt in an other directory not to mount a file but a directory to the docker container